 Andion holds a BA from the University of Pretoria (SA) and has previously taught in South Africa and Switzerland.
 Andion teaches the First and Second Year, who thrive on his creative approach to the subject and simply adore him!
 Outside the classroom, Andion never stops, but you might spot him training young acrobats in the school’s infamous circus club or running the Junior Boarding House.

-Alexandra Yankova BA (Hons)
+Mrs Alexandra Yankova BA (Hons) Teacher of English and Drama

 A graduate of the University of Bristol with a PG Diploma in Journalism from the University of Cardiff and a PGCE from Roehampton, Alex has previously taught English and Drama at Hinchley Wood School, Esher, The British International School in Cairo and St John's School, Leatherhead.
 She has a passion for both subjects and all elements of performance, and has been involved in school productions since she arrived at Caterham in 2008 including 'Toad of Toad Hall', 'Alice in Wonderland' and 'A Christmas Carol.'
 Alex also runs the LAMDA Drama examinations which have proved very popular.
 Since September 2012, Alex’s teaching time has been divided between the Drama and English Departments.